This Is How You Can Use Essential Oils to Treat a Sunburn

 Essential oils you should look for

-Login to Amazon.com or head to the nearest convenience store to pick up these essential oils for anywhere between $3 and $10 a vial, depending on the size and type.
+Head to the nearest convenience store or shop on Amazon to pick up these essential oils for sunburn for anywhere between $3 and $10 a vial, depending on the size and type.

 Extra ingredients to soothe sunburn

-If you can’t get your hands on essential oils, look for products that contain those ingredients, as well as ingredients such as avocado oil, vitamin E, and vitamin C.
+If you can’t get your hands on essential oils for sunburn, look for products that contain those ingredients, as well as ingredients such as avocado oil, vitamin E, and vitamin C.

 The vitamins work well together to repair damaged skin, says Dr. Weinstein.
 “These are key antioxidants and help with wound healing after insult whether it be sunburn or a laser procedure which is essentially a controlled sunburn (without the UV damage).”